 LUCA can accommodate up to 5 experiments simultaneously

 The Femto I subsystem comprises a “low energy” line and a “high energy” line delivering 50fs pulses at 800nm with 1.5mJ and 12mJ per pulse respectively.
 The high energy line can be used to pump an in-house developed NOPA that provides 10-20µJ pulses between 500 and 700nm (5% conversion efficiency) with 30fs typical pulse duration.
-Femto I is mostly used for pump-probe experiments in femtochemistry : an advanced femtochemistry work-station operated by the LFP/DyR Group is permanently available to study reaction dynamics in the gas phase with focus on organic molecules, radicals and carbenes, small biomolecules and clusters of these species up to nanoparticles.
+Femto I is mostly used for pump-probe experiments in femtochemistry : an advanced femtochemistry work-station operated by the LIDYL/DyR Group is permanently available to study reaction dynamics in the gas phase with focus on organic molecules, radicals and carbenes, small biomolecules and clusters of these species up to nanoparticles.
 The workstation includes a versatile molecular beam source with a Velocity Map Imaging device and a Time-of-Flight mass spectrometer.

 Finally, the “Booster” line provides 10mJ, 45fs pulses at 800nm devoted to laser R&D and to laser ablation studies conducted by the Nuclear Energy Division of CEA.